-Before purchasing a rabbit from any source, we recommend checking the following to ensure you’re receiving a healthy rabbit:
+Before purchasing a rabbit from any source, I recommend checking the following to ensure you’re receiving a healthy rabbit:

 1) ears – signs of mites (crust, scratches);